kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

 5. Under ***Select Applications*** observe that we are explicitly protecting all resources in the `pacman` namespace.

+    {: .note }
-    *A single Kasten policy can also protect multiple namespaces, and can even do so dynamically via Kubernetes labels*.
+    A single Kasten policy can also protect multiple namespaces, and can even do so dynamically via Kubernetes labels.

 6. Leave all other defaults and click ***Create Policy***.